 - Direct a symptomatic employee or student to complete the COVID-19 questionnaire.

-- Advise the employee to telework if both their position and health permits.
+- Advise the employee to telework if both their position and health permits while they wait for more direction from the case containment team.
 For those unable to telework, or who are ill, they should be directed to check with Human Resources regarding paid leave for which they may be eligible or encourage them to contact HR if they have questions.

-- Supervisor, in consultation with Risk Management, evaluates potential contamination of worksite:
+- Supervisor, in consultation with Risk Management, evaluates potential additional disinfection needs for worksite: